FranciscoKloganB/hive-simulator/README.md

 ```

 ## Usage
+We recommend that you read the paper that describes the purpose behind the creation of this repository before proceeding.
+You can find it in /docs folder.

 For easier usage, the projects includes a script to create simulation files and another script to run them as many times as you desire.
 For the most part, scripts, packages and modules are extensively documented.
 If you have any doubts, regarding functionality or because you do not understand why I do a function or method in some way, you may contact me, but I am not available to help with installation problems as that can be dependant on many factors.
 You can also contact me to make improvement suggestions or inform me of something I might be doing wrong.

 1. Place a file or files you wish to test durability inside the folder hive/app/static/shared.
 We provide a 45.0MB raw photo.